Royal Mint (Denmark): Origins

 where they form part of the restaurant Kong Hans Kælder.

 In 1541 the Royal Mint relocated to the nearby grounds of the former St. Clare's Monastery, which had been confiscated in 1536 when Denmark officially became a Lutheran nation.

 One of the streets which emerged as the city built upon the former monastery gardens was named Gammel Mønt (Old Mint) in memory of its occupation of the site.

 Changing locations

 It continued in this location until 1575, when the property became used as a place of worship by a German congregation.
 The Royal Mint was moved to Bremerholm, the Royal Naval dockyards, most likely in the anchor forge, which was later converted into Church of Holmen.
-The Royal Munt returned to the former monastery in 1593.
+The Royal Mint returned to the former monastery in 1593.
 From 1614 until 1661 the production of coins mainly took place at Copenhagen Castle, although other sites were also in use as mints during this period.
 A new currency, the Danish rigsdaler, was introduced in 1625.